microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     ![mssqlclisqlver.PNG](../Media/mssqlclisqlver.PNG)

-    Type "q" to get back to the prompt.
+    If you are not put back into the mssql-cli prompt, type "q" to get back to the prompt.

     mssql-cli does not recognize the "GO" keyword as sqlcmd does.
 Use a ";" to separate batches.
 You can also hit F3 to type statements in multiple lines but they will all be in one batch.